-Some of these e-recumbent trikes are designed for everyday commuting and some of them are high performance “adventure vehicles”.
+Some of these e-recumbent trikes are designed for everyday commuting around town and some of them “amplify” your pedal power up to highway speeds!

 Complete Recumbent E-Trikes

 Organic Transit ELF: The Organic Transit ELF is a partially enclosed commuter vehicle focused on being an around town car replacement.

 Can go 20 mph, range is 20+ miles, it can carry 350 lbs, and the base price is $5,000.

 It has a solar panel on the roof to aid in recharging the batteries when you are out and about.

 Here is a video showing off what the Organic Transit ELF can do:

 Hase Klimax: These e-trikes offer partial weather protection with the included fairing (can be removed).
 Currently Hase offers their Klimax 2K series e-trikes with the Shimano Steps mid drive and their Klimax speed trike (up to 45 km/h or 28 mph) with a front hub motor.

 HP Velotechnik Scorpion FS 26 S-Pedelec: This is a full suspension speed pedelec (pedal assist only) that can go up to 45 km/h (28 mph) with a 500 watt rear hub motor.